billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Click Send to resend the API request in ZAP" src="images/image15.png" width="624.00" height="184.00" title="Click Send to resend the API request in ZAP">
     <br>
-  <figcaption>Image Caption: Click Send to resend the API request in ZAP.</figcaption>
+  <figcaption>Image Caption: Click "Send" to resend the API request in ZAP.</figcaption>
 </figure>
 </div>

-When the response comes back, the proxy will highlight the response tab, and display the response.
-The application should not return user information, and will likely indicate that the access is not authorized or authenticated.
+When the response comes back, the proxy will highlight the response tab and display the response.
+The application should not return user information and will likely indicate that the access is not authorized or authenticated.

 <div align="center">
 <figure>
   <img alt="An access denied message to an API request, seen in ZAP" src="images/image38.png" width="624.00" height="178.67" title="An access denied message to an API request, seen in ZAP">
     <br>
-  <figcaption>Image Caption: An access denied message to an API request, seen in ZAP.</figcaption>
+  <figcaption>Image Caption: An "access denied" message to an API request, seen in ZAP</figcaption>
 </figure>
 </div>